Skip to main content

 Vivint: Provo's Smart-Home Giant

-Vivint is the biggest homegrown company in Provo — a smart-home and security firm that grew from door-to-door alarm sales into a $2.8 billion NRG acquisition.
-Here's the company's story, what it does, and its place in Utah Valley.
+Vivint is the biggest homegrown company headquartered in Provo — a smart-home firm that grew out of a pest-control sales crew into a $2.8 billion NRG acquisition.
+The full story: the founding-year dispute, the arena years, the record FTC case, and what Provo's own solicitation rules require of a door knock.

 Every Utah Valley company profile eventually mentions a basement or a door knock.
-Vivint's story starts with the door knock — and ends, so far, with a $2.8 billion acquisition, more than 2 million customers, and the biggest corporate name headquartered in Provo proper.
+Vivint's story starts with the door knock — and runs through a $2.8 billion acquisition, more than 2 million customers, the biggest corporate name ever hung on a Utah arena, and the largest penalty the Federal Trade Commission has ever collected in a credit-reporting case.

 This is an independent editorial profile.
 Provo.com has no business relationship with Vivint.